LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Kingstone Companies, Inc. To Contact The Firm

 Telephone: (877) 247-4292 or (212) 983-9330

 The lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of all those who purchased Kingstone securities between March 14, 2018 and April 29, 2019 (the “Class Period”).
 The case, Woolgar v.
-Kingstone Companies, Inc. No. 1:19-cv-05500 was filed on June 12, 2019.
+Kingstone Companies, Inc. No. 1:19-cv-05500 was filed on June 12, 2019 and has been assigned to Judge Ronnie Abrams.

 The lawsuit focuses on whether the Company and its executives violated federal securities laws by failing to disclose; (1) that the Company did not adequately follow industry best practices related to claims handling; (2) that, as a result, the Company did not record sufficient claims reserves; (3) that the Company lacked adequate internal control over financial reporting; and (4) that, as a result of the foregoing, Defendants’ positive statements about the Company’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.